Frequently Asked Questions

 To give just one example, during the 2014 West Africa Ebola epidemic—the largest and deadliest in history, with more than 28,000 confirmed cases and 11,000 deaths—International Medical Corps served as a key partner for the WHO, fielding a team of more than 1,500 health professionals.
 As one of the few international NGOs to treat patients afflicted with the virus at the source of the outbreak, we worked in all three high-transmission countries (Guinea, Sierra Leone and Liberia), and cared for more than 460 confirmed Ebola patients through five Ebola treatment centers (ETCs).
 We simultaneously provided critical training to frontline health workers on IPC across five West African countries, and after the outbreak continued to build local health systems and provide mental health and psychosocial counseling to those affected by the regional epidemic.

-We have built on these efforts and expertise in our response to the second-largest Ebola outbreak in history, currently occurring in the Democratic Republic of the Congo, and in our responses to infectious disease outbreaks around the world.
+We have built on these efforts and expertise in our response to the second-largest Ebola outbreak in history, which occurred in the Democratic Republic of the Congo, and in our responses to infectious disease outbreaks around the world.